chrismessiah/PickupAPI/README.md

 ## Notes

 * The .NET app will always listen to **port 5000**
-* To rename the just replace all PickupAPI entries with the name of the project as well as the project root folder
+* To rename the just replace all pickupAPI entries with the name of the project as well as the project root folder